pxhbug123/SoxLibInAndroid/README.md

 I edited some sox source file,such as sox.c sox.h formats.c and CMakeLists.txt. you can Use Library like command.

 ### Graddle Installation
-1. Download the ``soxcommandlibrary-release.aar`` file onto your computer
+1. Download the ``soxcommandlibrary-release.aar`` file onto your computer.
-2. Then in your app module build.gradle file, add the path to the downloaded file like the example below
+2. Then in your app module build.gradle file, add the path to the downloaded file like the example below.

 ```gradle
 dependencies {